Accepting the EULA

 2. Select your Minecraft server.

-2. Download eula.txt from the root directory.
+2. Open the file named eula.txt in the root directory.

-4. Change eula=false to eula=true.
+3. Change eula=false to eula=true.

 After Accepting